devamiya/myreads/README.md

 # MyReads

-This is a simple apllication that allows you to place books in one of three shelves.
+This is a simple application that allows you to place books in one of three shelves.
-It also allow you to search for books based on title and author.

 - Currently Reading
 - Want to Read
 - Read

+It also allow you to search for books based on title and author.

 ## Installation